The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 18.3

-Some studies have shown that adding ketoanalogues (don’t get this confused with the ketogenic diet) to a low or very low protein diet may help in delaying dialysis
+Some studies have shown that adding ketoanalogues to a low or very low protein diet may help delay dialysis

 Adding ketoanalogues can be a beneficial way to get enough protein without the uremic wastes that come from dietary protein.

-One of the other supplements you may want to look into is a kidney-safe multivitamin.
-While food should always come first, many people with a restrictive diet can benefit from a multivitamin that can help cover nutritional deficiencies.
+While food should always come first, many people with a low protein diet can benefit from a multivitamin that can help cover nutritional deficiencies.

 Low protein diet sample menu